 Understanding why this myth persists is the first step in understanding the truth about buying vs renting.
 Check out these reasons why many people believe that rent is a waste — what do you notice?

 The powerful real estate lobby, the government, and our parents all tell us that “real estate is the best investment of all.”
 There are even governmental tax incentives to buy!
-Repeat this for decades and a population starts to blindly believe, rather than running the numbers.
+Repeat this for decades and a population starts to blindly believe, rather than run the numbers.

 Here’s a tiny glimpse of how the real estate propaganda machine works.
-In this article from the New York Times, buying a house subtly portrayed as the ultimate, foolproof way to get rich in America.
+In this article from the New York Times, buying a house is subtly portrayed as the ultimate, foolproof way to get rich in America.
 Fast.
 Hurry!
 Prices only go up!
 Add in HGTV, economic malaise, & phrases like “you’re throwing money away on rent.”

 “Minus expenses.”
 LOL.
 Given that “expenses” can run over 10% of a house’s selling price, that’s like me saying, “I really enjoyed this trip to the Grand Canyon!
 All except for the part where my son fell off a cliff and died.
 Anyway, it was fun!”